buttonsrtoys/mvvm_plus/README.md

 ## Listening to other widget's View Models

-`ViewModel` adds a `get` method that retrieves models registered by another `ViewModels`.
+ViewModel adds a `get` method that retrieves models registered by another `ViewModels`.
 (Or registered with a `Registrar` widget)

     final text = get<MyOtherWidgetViewModel>().someText;

 `get` retrieves a registered `MyOtherWidgetViewModel` but does not listen for future changes.
-For that, use `listenTo` from within your `ViewModel`:
+For that, use `listenTo` from within your ViewModel:

     final text = listenTo<MyOtherWidgetViewModel>().someText;

-`listenTo` adds the `buildView` method as a listener to queue `View` to build every time `MyOtherWidgetViewModel.notifyListeners()` is called.
+`listenTo` adds the `buildView` method as a listener to queue View to build every time `MyOtherWidgetViewModel.notifyListeners()` is called.
 If you want to do more than just queue a build, you can give `listenTo` a listener function:

     listenTo<MyWidgetViewModel>(listener: myListener);